Arvoya/city-explorer-api/README.md

 Finish time: 5:52pm

 Actual time needed to complete: 5 hours

+---

+Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

+Estimate of time needed to complete: 1 hour

+Start time: 6:42pm

+Finish time:

+Actual time needed to complete: